kavitakamat21/sql_sales_p1/README.md

     FROM hourly_sale
     GROUP BY shift

-## Findings
+## Findings:-

+- Customer Demographics:
--Customer Demographics: The dataset includes customers from various age groups, with sales distributed across different categories such as Clothing and Beauty.
+  The dataset includes customers from various age groups, with sales distributed across different categories such as Clothing and Beauty.
+- High-Value Transactions:
--High-Value Transactions: Several transactions had a total sale amount greater than 1000, indicating premium purchases.
+ Several transactions had a total sale amount greater than 1000, indicating premium purchases.
+- Sales Trends:
--Sales Trends: Monthly analysis shows variations in sales, helping identify peak seasons.
+ Monthly analysis shows variations in sales, helping identify peak seasons.
+- Customer Insights:
--Customer Insights: The analysis identifies the top-spending customers and the most popular product categories.
+  The analysis identifies the top-spending customers and the most popular product categories.
   Reports
+- Sales Summary:
--Sales Summary: A detailed report summarizing total sales, customer demographics, and category performance.
+  A detailed report summarizing total sales, customer demographics, and category performance.
+- Trend Analysis:
--Trend Analysis: Insights into sales trends across different months and shifts.
+  Insights into sales trends across different months and shifts.
+- Customer Insights:
--Customer Insights: Reports on top customers and unique customer counts per category.
+  Reports on top customers and unique customer counts per category.

-## Conclusion
+## Conclusion:-
   This project serves as a comprehensive introduction to SQL for data analysts, covering database setup, data cleaning, exploratory data analysis, and business-driven SQL queries.
   The findings from this project can help drive business decisions by understanding sales patterns, customer behavior, and product performance.

-## How to Use
+## How to Use:-
--Clone the Repository: Clone this project repository from GitHub.
+- Clone the Repository: Clone this project repository from GitHub.
--Set Up the Database: Run the SQL scripts provided in the database_setup.sql file to create and populate the database.
+- Set Up the Database: Run the SQL scripts provided in the database_setup.sql file to create and populate the database.
--Run the Queries: Use the SQL queries provided in the analysis_queries.sql file to perform your analysis.
+- Run the Queries: Use the SQL queries provided in the analysis_queries.sql file to perform your analysis.